-Reconsider your need to travel to Eritrea due to the unpredictable security situation and the restrictions imposed by local authorities on travel within Eritrea.
+Reconsider your need to travel to Eritrea due to the unpredictable security situation and restrictions imposed by local authorities on travel within Eritrea.

-All foreign nationals must obtain permits to travel outside the capital, Asmara.
-If you do travel outside Asmara and encounter difficulties, the ability of the Australian Government to provide consular services, including emergency assistance, may be limited.
+- All foreign nationals must obtain permits to travel outside of the capital, Asmara.
+If you travel outside of Asmara and encounter difficulties, the Australian Government may not be able to provide consular services.
+See Safety and security.

 - Australia does not have an Embassy or Consulate in Eritrea.
 The Australian Embassy in Cairo provides consular assistance to Australians in Eritrea.
 See Where to get help.

 Entry and exit

 You need a visa to enter Eritrea.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

-Embassy of Eritrea for the most up-to-date information.
+Embassy of Eritrea for up-to-date information.

 Foreign nationals must pay a departure tax unless they hold a valid Eritrean resident permit.
 Payment is required in US dollars.
 Seek advice from local authorities about the cost of the departure tax as the amount may change.

-Safety and Security
+Safety and security